jaybo/NOAA-RNC/README.md

 **SFMC setup**

-To use the set of tiles, in the SFMC page under your user name, go to "Map Settings" and then click on "Create Map Tile Layer Setting"
+To use the set of tiles:
+- in the SFMC page under your user name, go to "Map Settings"
+- then click on "Create Map Tile Layer Setting"
-In the "Create Map Tile Layer Setting Form" name the layer as you want.
-Click the TMS box.
+- in the "Create Map Tile Layer Setting Form" name the layer as you want
+- click the TMS box.
-Enter "/sfmc/static/maps/RNC_ROOT/{z}/{y}/{x}.png" in the URL Template box.
+- enter "/sfmc/static/maps/RNC_ROOT/{z}/{y}/{x}.png" in the URL Template box
-Enter NOAA in the Attribution box.
+- enter NOAA in the Attribution box